Logo

 To use nmake on the command line, the Configure script is run first to create

-is written in Perl.
+script is written in Perl.
 ActiveState ActivePerl is available at:

 http://www.activestate.com/Products/ActivePerl/